Syncing 10,000 leads/mo? GET A DEMO

 Facebook Lead Ads are one of the most practical ways to generate leads.
 It allows marketers to connect to people who may be interested in their products or services while collecting information from them.

-Once selected, Lead Ads open to an in-app or on-site lead form that Facebook automatically fills out.
-Learn more about the most effective examples of Facebook Lead Ads here, along with a couple of case studies.
+Once selected, lead ads open to an in-app or on-site lead form that is already pre-populated.
+Learn more about the most effective examples of lead ads here, along with a couple of case studies.

 Considering the amount of marketing competition on the world’s most popular social network, automating your Facebook advertising can help you stand out.
 LeadsBridge integrations help sync your lead data into your marketing stack in real-time, streamline your campaigns and create instant follow-ups to maximize conversions.